dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 ---
 layout: post
-title: "Observations about writing and commenting on the internet"
+title: "So you're thinking about doing some writing on the internet"
 image: /img/internet-writing/typewriter.jpg
 date: 2022-02-14 11:00:00
 tags: writing